wearefuturegov/outpost-api-service/readme.md

 db.indexed_services.createIndex({ "locations.coordinates": "2dsphere" })
 ```

-You can create these two automatically with the `npm run prepare-indices` command.
+You can create these two, plus an index of taxonomy slugs, automatically with the `npm run prepare-indices` command.